 In early August, all students assigned to a residence hall will be issued a mailbox at the campus post office.
 These box assignments are emailed to students via their HSU email account, accessible through HSU Central.
-For privacy purposes, these combinations cannot be given over the counter so it is good to have a screenshot on your phone of the combination for easy accessibility.
+For privacy purposes, these combinations cannot be given over the counter, so it is good to have a screenshot on your phone of the combination for easy accessibility.

-All other times through the year, assignments can be made by the post office manager by calling 325-670-1321 or through email correspondence (kwilli@hsutx.edu).
+At any other point throughout the year, assignments can be made by the post office manager by calling 325-670-1025 or through email correspondence (callie.hayden@hsutx.edu).